 Loan documents can be confusing, but your money and your credit are on the line, so it's important to take time to understand the terms of the loan.
-Make sure the paperwork matches what the dealer verbally agreed to.
+Make sure the paperwork matches everything the dealer verbally agreed to.
 If you agree to the terms, sign the loan documents before you drive the car off the lot.

 Some shady dealers let you drive away without signing, then call you back to sign papers with terms that are drastically different from those to which you originally agreed.

 11. Don't buy with the expectation of trading for a new vehicle in a couple of years.

 One of the ways car salesmen get you into a car is to build up your hopes of trading in next year.
 Sounds like a great deal, but when you do this, the balance of the old loan is added to the new loan and your payments increase or your repayment period extends.
 Don't trade unless you improve your credit and can qualify to refinance at a lower interest rate.

 People with bad credit are the target of countless scams.
 Don't fall victim to predatory loans, no matter how much you want to be in a new car.
 Too often these loans end up poorly for the car buyer and result in yet another blemish on an already tarnished credit record.
 No matter how desperate you are for a new vehicle, take your time, get all the facts, and make the most financially sound decision you can.